5 Most Common Plumbing Emergencies

 A leaking water heater can lead to a lot of unnecessary money wasted on having heated water, aside from causing considerable property damage.
 In these cases, a water heater valve is easily replaceable.
 However, if the wall of the water heater has entirely rusted, homeowners may need to purchase a brand new water heater to solve the issue.

 Leaking faucets are among the most common reasons why homeowners seek the services of a professional plumber.
-That isn’t to say that the annoyance that comes with the constant dropping of a leaky faucet drives homeowners to call a professional, but the a leaky faucet can significantly increase water bills over time, not to mention that they come with the possibility of causing the formation of rust and mold around the area of the faucet.
+The mere annoyance that comes with the constant dripping of a leaky faucet alone doesn't necessarily drive homeowners to call a professional, but a leaky faucet can significantly increase water bills over time.
+In addition, a leaky faucet can lead to the formation of rust and mold around the area of the faucet.

-As pipes freeze and thaw, their structure is inevitably weakened, leading exposed pipes to possibly burst if left unchecked for too long.
-This is a predicament that can’t be helped by the efforts of the average do-it-yourselfer — a licensed professional must be contracted in order to completely replace the pipe if necessary.
+As pipes freeze and thaw, their structure is inevitably weakened, leading to the possibility of exposed pipes bursting if left unchecked for too long.
+This is a predicament that can’t be helped by the efforts of the average do-it-yourselfer — a licensed professional must be contacted in order to completely replace the pipe if necessary.

 Posted on Wed, February 1, 2017